multiformats/multiformats/README.md

 Please contribute!
 [Dive into the issues](https://github.com/multiformats/multiformats/issues)!

 Check out our [contributing document](contributing.md) for more information on how we work, and about contributing in general.
-Please be aware that all interactions related to multiformats are subject to the [Code of Conduct](code-of-conduct.md).
+Please be aware that all interactions related to multiformats are subject to the IPFS [Code of Conduct](https://github.com/ipfs/community/blob/master/code-of-conduct.md).

 Small note: If editing the README, please conform to the [standard-readme](https://github.com/RichardLitt/standard-readme) specification.